zzzprojects/System.Linq.Dynamic.Core/README.md

 | [dynamiclinq.codeplex][5a] | - | dialectsoftware | - |
 | [dynamic-linq][6a] | - | scottgu | - |

-So some investigation is needed to compare functionality from all these projects and mine.
-An idea would be to analyse all the issues reported on these projects, and add unit-tests in my project to see if these issues are fixed or still need a fix.

-Suggestions and comments are welcome.

-Documentation can be found [here][1].

 [2a]: https://github.com/kahanu/System.Linq.Dynamic
 [2b]: https://www.nuget.org/packages/System.Linq.Dynamic
 [3a]: https://github.com/kavun/System.Linq.Dynamic.3.5